goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 As was mentioned before, defining "raw" terms and the notion of $\alpha$-equivalence of "raw" terms separately carries a lot of overhead in a theorem prover and is therefore not favored.

 To obtain an inductive definition of $\lambda$-terms with a built in notion of $\alpha$-equivalence, one can instead use nominal sets.
-The theory of nominal sets captures the notion of bound variables and freshness, as it is based around the notion of having properties invariant in name permutation.
+The theory of nominal sets captures the notion of bound variables and freshness, as it is based around the notion of having properties invariant in name permutation (@gabbay02).
-The nominal package in Isabelle provides tools to automatically define terms with binders, which generate inductive definitions of $\alpha$-equivalent terms.
+The nominal package in Isabelle (@urban05) provides tools to automatically define terms with binders, which generate inductive definitions of $\alpha$-equivalent terms.
 Using nominal sets in Isabelle results in a definition of terms, which looks very similar to the informal presentation of the lambda calculus:

 ~~~{.isabelle}
 nominal_datatype trm =